 This is a world in which hell exists but heaven probably doesn’t.
 A world full of devils but no angels, where men are little more than monsters, and where people never truly escape what their past has made them.
 A world in which the idea that human beings have inherent worth is never seriously considered, and no one really believes in a future beyond the grave.
 If there is a God out there somewhere, he never speaks or acts, and is appealed to only to justify war, slavery and vengeance, never faith, hope and love.

 As a dystopian critique, the story works, but as an authentic portrait of humanity it leaves a lot to be desired.
 The world isn’t full of white knights and black hats, where the guilty always pay and the righteous always prevail.
 But neither is it a fading grey, where grace and warmth and victory are never more than an evanescence.

 Abercrombie is right that even the best among us struggle against our own vices and regrets, follow our own self-interest, and generally fail to overcome the system.
 But human beings are not mere self-interested devils, and our attempts at justice no more always fail than they always succeed.
-Not every tales needs a “happily ever after,” and it is generally those with the most ambiguous endings that prove the most thought provoking, but in the end I guess I want my fantasy more “realistic.”
+Not every tale needs a “happily ever after,” and it is generally those with the most ambiguous endings that prove the most thought-provoking, but in the end I guess I want my fantasy more “realistic.”
 That doesn’t just mean more violent and morally ambiguous; it also means more honest about the worst and best of humanity.